TomyCesaille/poto-siril/README.md

 ### In detail

-- **Easy import lights and flats from night session(s) and search for associated darks and biases in a bank folder** Import one or several night sessions (e.g. lights and flats from `Autorun` or `Plan` mode with ASIAIR) and automatically pick the darks and bias from the bank folder (matching bulb, gain, binning, ...).
+- **Easy import of lights and flats from night session(s) and search for associated darks and biases in a bank folder** Import one or several night sessions (e.g. lights and flats from `Autorun` or `Plan` mode with ASIAIR) and automatically pick the darks and biases from the bank folder (matching bulb, gain, binning, ...).
   A summary resumes the light sequence(s) and the calibration files associated.
   ![dispatch](./img/poto-siril_prepare_summary.png)
 - **Complex Light - Flat matching**
-  The project consists of multiple night sessions where the flats changed over time? e.g. a significant date gap between shooting sessions and the collimation has changed and/or new dust in the optical train.
+  Poto-Siril helps to associate the right flats with the right lights when the project consists of multiple night sessions where the flats changed over time, e.g., a significant date gap between shooting sessions having a new  collimation tuning and/or new dust in the optical train.
-  Poto-Siril helps to associate the right flats to the right lights.
   ![flat_matching](./img/poto-siril_prepare_advanced-flats-matching.png)
 - **Multi-layers project structure**
-  The imported files ☝️ are organized by filters and light sets (bulb, gain & binning, if there's multiple combinations).
+  The imported files ☝️ are organized by filters and light sets (bulb, gain & binning, if there are multiple combinations).
 Each light set will map to a light sequence in Siril to be pre-processed separately.
-  👉 You can easily work on a LRGB or LRGBHaOIIISII project.
+  👉 You can easily work on an LRGB or LRGBHaOIIISII project.
-- **Batch Siril script execution to pre-process the data** (Generates and) Run a Siril scripts (`.ssl` file) to calibrate the lights,for each light set, based on a customizable ssl file template.
+- **Batch Siril script execution to pre-process the data** (Generates and) Runs a Siril script (`.ssl` file) to calibrate the lights for each light set, based on a customizable ssl file template.
 - **A/B testing** (PLANNED)
-  Run the (generated ☝️) Siril script with different parameters (e.g. rejection algo, sigma low/high thresholds) and compare the results.
+  Run the (generated ☝️) Siril script with different parameters (e.g. rejection algorithm, sigma low/high thresholds) and compare the results.
   Or run several different pre-processing scripts and compare the results.

 ### What it is not doing